St Finian's GAA (Swords)

 St Finian's GAA, Camogie and LGFA (Cumann Naomh Fhionnáin) is a Gaelic Athletic Association club based in the River Valley, Ridgewood, Boroimhe and Forest Road area of Swords in the north of County Dublin.
-The club was founded in 1983 following the finalisation of development plans for 419 new homes in River Valleys.
+The club was founded on the 22nd July 1983 following the finalisation of development plans for 419 new homes in River Valley.

 The club fields teams at adult and juvenile level in Camogie, Hurling, and Ladies' and Men's Gaelic football.
 Two adult Rounders teams were founded in September 2020.

 St Finian's saw the Irish actor Brendan Gleeson play for the team during his twenties.
 Gleeson played as a full-forward for the club's Gaelic football team, where he was selected as a member of the club’s "Team of the Decade".

+Name Origin

+St. Finian's GAA was named after "Saint Finian the Leper" (Fíonán Lobhar).
+Saint Finian was a disciple of Saint Columba, who founded a monastery in Swords, as well as reportadly founding the town itself.
+The local church in Rivervalley, Swords is named for Saint Finian, who was the abbot of Swords Abbey.